Clermont-Ferrand: Education

-Education is also an important factor in the economy of Clermont-Ferrand.
+Education is also an important sector in the economy of Clermont-Ferrand.

-The University of Clermont Auvergne (formed in 2017 from a merger of Université Blaise Pascal and Université d'Auvergne) is located there and has a total student population of over 37,000, along with university faculty and staff.
+The University of Clermont Auvergne (formed in 2017 from a merger of Université Blaise Pascal and Université d'Auvergne) is located in the city and has a total student population of over 37,000, along with university faculty and staff.

-With around 1,000 students SIGMA Clermont is the biggest engineering graduate school in the city.
+With around 2,700 students, Clermont Auvergne INP is the biggest engineering graduate school in the city.

-A division of Polytech (an engineering school) located in Clermont-Ferrand made the news because two of its students, Laurent Bonomo and Gabriel Ferez, were murdered in June 2008 while enrolled in a program at Imperial College in London in what was to be known as the New Cross double murder.
+A division of Polytech (an engineering school of Clermont Auvergne INP) located in Clermont-Ferrand made the news when two of its students, Laurent Bonomo and Gabriel Ferez, were murdered in June 2008 while enrolled in a program at Imperial College in London in what was to be known as the New Cross double murder.

 The ESC Clermont Business School, created in 1919, is also located in the city.